2011 West Virginia Mountaineers football team: Rankings

+Preseason

 Coaching changes

-On December 16, 2010, West Virginia University announced the hiring of former Oklahoma State offensive coordinator Dana Holgorsen.
+On December 16, 2010, West Virginia announced the hiring of former Oklahoma State offensive coordinator Dana Holgorsen.
 Holgorsen replaces Jeff Mullen as offensive coordinator and will take over as the Mountaineers head coach in 2012.

 On January 5, 2011, the Mountaineers announced the hiring of three offensive coaches; Robert Gillespie (Running Backs), Bill Bedenbaugh (Offensive Line), and Shannon Dawson (Inside-Receivers).